 When the weather is warm enough, the seedlings can be left outside for good.
 But you may still want to protect them from heavy rains, or remove the bottom tray so they don’t drown.

 It can be a bit of work to harden off seedlings.
 Moving them in and out every day is a chore, especially if you have a lot of seedlings.
 But it is essential to ensure the survival of your seedlings.
 Taking the time to harden off seedlings can ensure that your seedlings will survive the transplant to the garden.

 More Tips For Growing Seeds

 - How To Prevent Mold Growth In Your Seed Trays

-- 5 Easy Annuals to Grow From Seed
+- 13 Easy Annual Flowers To Grow From Seed

 Tell me your stories about hardening off seedlings in the comments section below.